etcd-io/etcd/Documentation/op-guide/clustering.md

 #### Bootstrap the etcd cluster using DNS

-etcd cluster members can listen on domain names or IP address, the bootstrap process will resolve DNS A records.
+etcd cluster members can advertise domain names or IP address, the bootstrap process will resolve DNS A records.
+Since 3.2 (3.1 prints warnings) `--listen-peer-urls` and `--listen-client-urls` will reject domain name for the network interface binding.

 The resolved address in `--initial-advertise-peer-urls` *must match* one of the resolved addresses in the SRV targets.
 The etcd member reads the resolved address to find out if it belongs to the cluster defined in the SRV records.